sphen/mia-tasks/README.md

 The app is built on the Mongo, Express, React, and Node stack.

-Check out the demo app [here](https://miatasks.herokuapp.com).
+**Check out the demo app [here](https://miatasks.herokuapp.com)**.
 It’s hosted on a heroku free dyno, so it may take a few seconds to wake up.

+### Architecture

+The app follows an MVC structural pattern:

+1. The user views the React web app with a browser.
+2. With both components written in Node.js, the React frontend communicates with the Express backend via RESTful API.
+3. The backend Express application uses the Mongo database for storing and retrieving data.
+4. Backend results are communicated to the the frontend.
+5. Frontend results are rendered to the user via the React web app.

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/sphen/mia-tasks) ![GitHub issues](https://img.shields.io/github/issues-raw/sphen/mia-tasks) ![GitHub](https://img.shields.io/github/license/sphen/mia-tasks)

 ## Quick Start